A. Renaturalization acc. to Art. 116 II Basic Law

 B. Section 15 Citizenship Law

 The Fourth Act Amending the Nationality Act, which entered into force on August 20th 2021, has created a new legal entitlement to renaturalization for individuals who lost or were denied their German citizenship due to Nazi persecution and who are not already entitled to restoration of citizenship under Art.
 116 II Basic Law.
 This entitlement to naturalization also applies to all descendants of such individuals.
+Applications acc. to Sec.
+14 Citizenship Law with regards to Nazi persecution will automatically be treated as applications acc. to Sec.
+15 Citizenship Law by the Bundesverwaltungsamt.
+New applications will not have to be submitted.

 Under Section 15 of the Nationality Act, individuals who surrendered, lost or were denied German citizenship between January 30th 1933 and May 8th 1945 due to persecution on political, racial or religious grounds are entitled to naturalization.